ReduceSum

 Input

 Number of iteration repeats.
-The value range is larger than that described in General Parameters.
+Unlike High-dimensional Sharding APIs, a larger value range is supported.
 Ensure that the value does not exceed the maximum value of int32_t.

 srcRepStride